United States Commission of Fine Arts: Commission members

 The Commission of Fine Arts is composed of seven members, who are appointed by the President.
 The appointments do not require Senate approval.
 Commission members serve four-year terms, and are not term-limited.

-In May 2021, US president Joe Biden removed four white male members, one of them the Jewish chairman Justin Shubow, appointed to four-year terms by Donald Trump, following a complaint by Washington, D.C.'s Deputy Mayor that the committee members must "embrace our diversity and advance equity as a remedy to the legacy of discrimination that shapes our surroundings to this day".
+In May 2021, US president Joe Biden removed four white male members, including chairman Justin Shubow, appointed to four-year terms by Donald Trump, following a complaint by Washington, D.C.'s Deputy Mayor that the committee members must "embrace our diversity and advance equity as a remedy to the legacy of discrimination that shapes our surroundings to this day".
 Shubow, who was appointed in October 2018, said, "In the Commission's 110-year history, no commissioner has ever been removed by a President".
 In March 2022, President Biden removed Trump-appointed commissioner Rodney Mims Cook, Jr. before the conclusion of his four-year term.

 In October 2025, Trump fired all six sitting members of the commission.
 They had been expected to review the changes of the East Wing and the Memorial Circle arch.

 Chairs of the CFA

 The commissioners elect one of their members to be chair, and another to be vice-chair.
-Twelve individuals have chaired the Commission on Fine Arts as of May 2022.
+Thirteen individuals have chaired the Commission on Fine Arts as of January 2026.
 These people, and the dates of their service as chair (which may differ from their years of service on the commission):